 - 1. A current user of property in an area subject to territorial adjustment who is a Cypriot citizen may choose to: - a.
 Remain in that area and purchase property there; - b.
 Receive alternative accommodation in that area, if entitled under these provisions (see Attachment 3); - c.
 Claim reinstatement of his/her own affected property; or - d.
-Be relocated in the other <component state> and purchase property or receive alternative accommodation there, if entitled under these provisions (see Annex VI). - A current user who is not a Cypriot citizen may seek housing or financial assistance from the <component state> in which s/he is legally resident.
-Enjoys permanent residence or apply for assistance according to Annex VI.
+Be relocated in the other <component state> and purchase property or receive alternative accommodation there, if entitled under these provisions. - 2.
+A current user who is not a Cypriot citizen may seek housing or financial assistance from the <component state> in which s/he is legally resident.